TylerRollo/cloud/README.md

 6. Added Route table for public subnets and private subnets
 7. Creation of the EC2 and RDS Security Groups
 8. Created a MySQL DB
+9. Added 2 EC2 instances into Public subnets using Ubuntu

 ### Current Architecture:
 ![Current Architecture at Step 8.](/img/partial_architecture.jpeg)